-Whilst reserve risk diversifies across lines of business, it is dominated by our long-tail classes and is exposed to systemic risks such as claims inflation, legal rulings or changes in settlements such as the Ogden discount rate change or Book of Quantum.
+Whilst reserve risk diversifies across lines of business, it is dominated by our long-tail classes and is exposed to systemic risks such as claims inflation, legal rulings or changes in settlements such as the Book of Quantum.

 We do not anticipate any significant changes to our material risk concentration during the business planning time period.